fallen-icarus/cardano-loans/GettingStarted.md

 ## Accepting an Offer

-*You will also need to close an Ask UTxO using the `AcceptOffer` redeemer.* You need to close one Ask UTxO for every Offer UTxO accepted.
-The Ask UTxO and Offer UTxO do not need to have the same terms; they do not even need to use the same loan assets.
-If they use different loan assets, make sure you burn the loan asset beacon from both the Ask UTxO and the Offer UTxO.
+Closing an Ask UTxO for every Offer accepted is optional; however, it is cheaper to do so since the total tx fees will be lower.

 Accepting an Offer requires the following steps:
 1. Get the current slot time and convert it to POSIX time.